INL/corpus-frontend/README.md

 A sandbox where you can place whatever other files you may need, such as custom js, css, fonts, logo's etc.
 These files are public, and can be accessed through `MyCorpus/static/path/to/my.file`

+## Other options
+There are some other small ways the interface can be configured.
+- `uiType`
+When defining your own corpus format, you can optionally attach a `uiType` to complexField properties and metadata fields.
+It should roughly look like this in your config file:
+    ```yaml
+    # For a normal word property, the uiType should be defined at the annotation level
+    annotatedFields:
+        contents:
+            ...

+            annotations:
+            - name: ...
+              valuePath: ...
+              uiType:

+    # For a metadata field, the uiType should be defined at the field level
+    metadata:
+        ...

+        fields:
+        - name: ...
+          valuePath: ...
+          uiType:
+    ```
+The uiType determines how input fields are shown in the search form.

+### For word properties
+- `text` _(default)_
+Shows the field as a regular text box.
+- `select`
+Will force the field to show as a dropdown menu showing all values for the property.
+Note that this will remove the option to enter wildcards or multiple words, and will disable the wordlist upload for that field.
+**Warning: select is limited to 500 values!**
+- `combobox`
+Will enable autocompletion on the field, but still allow you to enter any value.

+### For metadata properties
+The same options apply, but unlike normal property fields, we will autodetect the best setting when no uiType has been set for the field.
+Fields with only a couple of values will be set to `select`, other fields will typically be set to `combobox`.

+- `text/select/combobox`
+**Warning: select is limited to 50 (not 500) values!**
+- `range`
+This will split the field into two inputs, this can be useful for things like dates and ages.

 -----------

 We will expand on this documentation soon, and also cover how to set up the application so users can log in upload their own corpora (disabled by default).